IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-characteristics.md

 _Your Serverlesss operational features savings varies by provider and their Service License Agreements (SLAs)._
 {% endhint %}

+As you will find by taking this course

 {% hint style="success" %}
-The IBM Cloud Functions (ICF) Serverless platform bnot only delivers on all these features, but also exceeds what most providers offer!
+The IBM Cloud Functions (ICF) Serverless platform not only delivers on all these features, but also exceeds what most providers offer!
 {% endhint %}